XRPLF/xrpl-dev-portal/content/tutorials/interoperability/join-evm-sidechain-devnet.md

     exrpd config chain-id exrp_1440001-1
     ```

-2. Create or add a key to our node.
-For this tutorial, let's use the `test` keyring:
+2. Create or add a key to your node.
+For this tutorial, we use the `test` keyring:

     ```bash
     exrpd keys add <key_name> --keyring-backend test
     ```

-    Note the `key_name` you enter as you will need to reference it in subsequent steps.
+    Note the `key_name` you enter as you need to reference it in subsequent steps.

     **Note** For more information on a more secure setup for your validator, refer to [cosmos-sdk keys and keyrings](https://docs.cosmos.network/v0.46/run-node/keyring.html) and [validator security](evm-sidechain-validator-security.html).

-3. Finally, initialize the node using the following command:
+3. Initialize the node using the following command:

     ```bash
     exrpd init <your_custom_moniker> --chain-id exrp_1440001-1
     ```

     Monikers can contain only ASCII characters.
-Using Unicode characters will render your node unreachable.
+Using Unicode characters renders your node unreachable.

 All these commands create your `~/.exrpd` (i.e `$HOME`) directory with subfolders `config/` and `data/`.
 In the `config` directory, the most important files for configuration are `app.toml` and `config.toml`.